nbailey20/DIVA/README.md

    - Injection failures increment a separate counter.

 3. **Alerting**
-   - Triggered once max thresholds are reached:
+   - Triggered once one or more max thresholds are reached:
      - `max_failed_detections` → alert for repeated detection failures
      - `max_failed_injections` → alert for repeated injection failures